Who we are looking for

 Can I get feedback about my wines from the judging?

 No feedback is provided from the judges.
-The only results provided are the announcements of the Top 50 by April, the Final 12 by May and the trophy winners in June.
+The only results provided are the announcements of the Top 50 in March, the Final 12 in May and the trophy winners in June.

 If I make it into the Final 12, how many wines do I need for the sales events?